astrojhgu/rt1d/README.rst

 Dependencies (Optional)
 -----------------------
+If you plan to run with hydrogen and helium, we'll need to be able to interpolate in N >= 3 dimensions.
+Go
+`here <https://bitbucket.org/mirochaj/mathutils>`_ to grab the routines I wrote to do this.

 The built-in analysis modules also use on matplotlib, though if you'd rather make your plots with something else, this dependence is not necessary.